 - Managing research collaborations with experimental scientists and developing independent projects.

 Skills required include:

-- Experience collaborating with experimental scientists e.g. chemists or biologists, and managing several concurrent projects with changing priorities
+- Experience collaborating with experimental scientists e.g., chemists or biologists, and managing several concurrent projects with changing priorities

 Applicants should have a strong foundation in statistical methods and computational science with a PhD in a computational discipline such as bioinformatics, computational biology/chemistry, computer science or quantitative biology.
-Previous experience in analysing genomic datasets, especially high-throughput sequencing data, is highly desirable.
+Previous experience in analysing genomic (especially high-throughput sequencing data) and or other type of biological datasets is highly desirable.
 For academic candidates a consistent record of strong scientific publications is essential.
 We also welcome candidates with equivalent industrial experience.

+For queries regarding applying online for this post, please contact Jo Lockhart, Science Administrator, email: BalasubramanianRecruitment@ch.cam.ac.uk .
 Please quote reference SW23854 on your application and in any correspondence about this vacancy.